unnikrishnan2002/Note-It/CONTRIBUTING.md

 # Note-It
-Contributing to this repo?
+ Want to contribute to this repo?
 Follow the steps below to set-up the project in your local system, making changes and making a pull request.

 ## How to contribute (overall process)